-Clinical research at the ICO fundamentally follows two objectives: To contribute to improving cancer treatment and to offer patients the best therapy alternatives, with the assessment of new treatment strategies.
-As part of this framework, the ICO follows a series of prior in-house standards to guarantee the scientific interest of clinical trials, in addition to complying with the requirements established in current legislation and with the standards of best clinical practices.
+As part of this framework, the ICO follows a series of prior in-house standards to guarantee the scientific interest of clinical trials, in addition to complying with the requirements established in current legislation and with the standards of Good Clinical Practice.

-Within this framework, the simultaneous participation of all three ICO centres in the greatest number of clinical trials possible is considered to be the optimum scenario, although the Institute can decide strategically how to distribute studies based on leading researchers and patients.
-The extended access protocols must be evaluated by the Pharmacotherapy Committee before the final decision on the participation of any centre is made, although, ideally, in the case of an affirmative decision, all three should take part.
+Within this framework, the simultaneous participation of all ICO centres in the greatest number of clinical trials possible is considered to be the optimum scenario, although the Institute can decide strategically how to distribute studies based on leading researchers and patients.

-The Clinical Research Units (UIC), crosscutting in nature and dependent on the head of clinical research and, therefore, the ICO Board of Science, are structures that assess and develop research involving patients at each centre, collaborating with leading researchers in each pathology and according to the lines of research promoted by the Institute.
+The Clinical Research Units (UIC), transversal and multidisciplinary are dependent on the head of clinical research and, therefore, the Direction of Clinical Research, are structures that assess and develop research involving patients at each center, collaborating with leading researchers in each pathology and according to the lines of research promoted by the Institute.